Об исполнителе (рус.) | About Artist (ru)

 Manilal was attached to the Instrumental Music Division of the ITC Sangeet Research Academy from 2005 to 2011.

-Awards He received the Sangeet Natak Akademy Award in 2001 and also the Senior Fellowship Award from India's Ministry of Culture in 2005 and an Honorary Gold Medal from the Asiatic Society, Kolkata, in 2008.
+He received the Sangeet Natak Akademy Award in 2001 and also the Senior Fellowship Award from India's Ministry of Culture in 2005 and an Honorary Gold Medal from the Asiatic Society, Kolkata, in 2008.
 The Government of West Bengal awarded him the Allauddin Puraskar in 2012 and the Banga Bibhushan in 2015, as well as the Sangeet Mahasamman Award.
 He has also received the ITC Sangeet Samman, Doverlane Sangeet Samman, Koser Award from Pracheen Kala Kendra, Chandigarh, Sangeet Ratna Award from Mumbai, and Vitasta Award from New Delhi.

-Discography Ragas Jog, Bhairavi (Ray Spiegel, tabla): Raga Records 215
+Ragas Jog, Bhairavi (Ray Spiegel, tabla): Raga Records 215

 Raga Lalit (Anand Gopal Bandopadhyay, tabla): Raga Records 213.